 Julio D Dávila is Professor of Urban Policy and International Development, and Director of the Development Planning Unit, UCL.

-In DPU, I have been a director of the MPhil/PhD Programme, the MSc Urban Development Planning and the MSc Development Administration and Planning, as well as Director of Studies and editor of DPUNEWS.
-I have taught at the London School of Economics and the University of Cape Town, have lectured in several universities around the world, and have been an external examiner of PhD dissertations in half a dozen universities in the UK, France, Holland, Italy, Spain and Egypt.
-I have collaborated on an advisory capacity with a number of institutions, including Universidad Nacional de Colombia (Medellín campus), Children of the Andes (a UK-based charity) and Homeless International (also a UK-based charity).
+I have taught at the London School of Economics and the University of Cape Town, have lectured in several universities around the world, and have been a PhD examiner in several countries.
+I have had an advisory role in a number of institutions, including Universidad Nacional de Colombia (Medellín campus), Children Change Colombia (a UK-based charity) and Homeless International (now called Reall, also a UK-based charity).

-Prior to joining UCL, for six years I was a research fellow at the International Institute for Environment and Development (IIED) in London and Buenos Aires, where I worked on a number of research projects in Latin America and Sub-Saharan Africa, under the leadership of the late Argentinian urbanist and historian, Dr Jorge E Hardoy.
+Prior to UCL, I was a research fellow at the International Institute for Environment and Development (IIED) in London and Buenos Aires, under the leadership of the late Argentinian urbanist and historian, Dr Jorge E Hardoy.
 In 1988 at IIED I co-founded the journal Environment and Urbanization, currently published by Sage, and one of the most influential and widely quoted international journals in the urban field.

 As a young graduate civil engineer in my native Colombia, I worked as a planner and researcher at the National Planning Agency (Departamento Nacional de Planeación), where I contributed my knowledge on self-help housing in Bogotá to the country’s first National Housing Plan.

-I am currently involved in an inter-disciplinary research on urban zoonotic diseases in Nairobi.
-Recent research includes an ESRC-DFID funded project on the links between mobility, poverty reduction, social inclusion and urban integration in urban interventions in Medellin, Colombia.
-And a cross-Faculty UCL Lancet Commission synthesis of current knowledge on how the built environment influences health outcomes leading to a co-authored article in the prestigious medical journal The Lancet.
+Current projects include: inter-disciplinary research on urban zoonotic diseases in Nairobi; the social impacts of transport investments in Barranquilla (Colombia); and the equity dimensions of public bicycles in Latin American cities.
+Recent research includes an ESRC-DFID funded project on links between mobility, poverty reduction, social inclusion and urban integration in urban interventions in Medellin, Colombia, and a cross-Faculty UCL Lancet Commission cities and health leading to a co-authored article in the prestigious medical journal The Lancet.

 For an updated and complete list of publications, follow links to Research outputs on the left.
-My books include:
+My books (follow links to download) include: